 BkA can meet your requirements for European and international testing of products and materials for formaldehyde emissions.
 We have EN 16516 in the scope of our accreditation along with ISO 16000-3 for the measurement of formaldehyde concentrations in indoor and chamber air.
 Additionally, we have small-scale and 1-m3 chambers that meet the requirements if ISO 16000-9 and EN 16516.

-Formaldehyde is contained in and emitted into air by many different products used in buildings.
+Formaldehyde is contained in and emitted into air by many different products.
 Despite changes in the manufacturing of composite wood and other products over the last 25 years, formaldehyde is still a primary indoor air quality (IAQ) concern.
-Berkeley Analytical (BkA) has a long history with the testing of products for formaldehyde emission and content.
-We have the capability to conduct testing in accordance with many formaldehyde emission standards such as CDPH Standard Method V1.1, ANSI/BIFMA M7.1, ASTM D6007, and EN 717-1.
-We operate several Field and Laboratory Emission Cells (FLECs), which allow the rapid determination of emissions from planar materials following ASTM D7143.
-We use ASTM D5197 and ISO 16000-3 for the sampling and analysis of formaldehyde and other low molecular weight carbonyl compounds.
-These methods provide excellent sensitivity (about 1 µg/m3 in a typical chamber test) and high precision for repeatability of testing under the various formaldehyde emission standards.
+BkA has a long history with the testing of products for formaldehyde emission.
+We offer testing in accordance with many formaldehyde emission standards such as CDPH Standard Method V1.2, ANSI/BIFMA M7.1, ASTM D6007, ISO 16000-9, and EN 16516.
+We also operate Micro-scale chambers that can measure formaldehyde emissions from very small samples following ASTM D7706.
+For example, formaldehyde emissions from laminate flooring collected in the field can be determined using small disks cut from installed flooring.